HAECHI-LABS/vvisp/CONFIGURATION.md

 - `networks`:
     The detail information of networks.
+  &nbsp;- `platform`:
+        The platform you want to connect with. (vvisp is supporting ethereum and klaytn) Default is `ethereum`.
   &nbsp;- `url`:
         The URL you want to connect with.
         The `host` and` port` below are ignored when the corresponding item is present.